mlhartme/stool/main/documentation.md

 * **portLast**
   Last port available for stages.
 Has to be an odd number >1023.
 Type number.
 * **quota**
-  Megabytes of disk spaces available for stages.
+  Mb of disk spaces available for stages.
 The sum of all stage quota properties cannot exceed this number.
 0 disables this feature.
 You'll usually set this to the size of the partition that will store your stages.
 Note that this quota cannot always prevent disk full problem because stages can be placed on arbitrary partitions.
 Type number.
 * **shared**
-  `true` if multiple user may work on stages.
+  `true` if multiple users may work on stages.
 When set to true, Stool uses `.backstage/.m2` (instead of the current user's `~/.m2/repository`) as local Maven repository.
 Type boolean.
 * **search**
-  Command line to execute if `stool create` is called with an % url.
+  Command line to execute if `stool create` is called with an `%`*url*.
 When calling the command, the placeholder `()` is replaced by the url.
-  Default is empty which disables this feature.
+  Default is empty, which disables this feature.
+* **systemExtra**
+  Optional directory that will be bind-mounted into system stages.
 * **vhosts**
   `true` to create application urls with vhosts for application and stage name.
   `false` to create application urls without vhosts.
 (Note that urls always contain the port to